Identification of different types of high-frequency defects in superconducting qubits: Introduction

 \section{Introduction}

-Reducing gate error rates of a physical qubit is one of the biggest challenges on the road to building a gate-based fault-tolerant superconducting quantum computer.
+Reducing gate error rates of a physical qubit is one of the biggest challenges on the road to building a gate-based fault-tolerant superconducting quantum computer~\cite{Kjaergaard2020}.
 For the typical physical error rate of $10^{-3}$, a logical qubit would need to contain about $10^3$ -- $10^4$ physical qubits in order to achieve sufficiently low logical error rates~\cite{Fowler2012}, and a full-scale realization of quantum applications would require more than 10$^7$ physical qubits using the standard surface-code approach~\cite{Gidney2021} (this requirement can be slightly relaxed by using hybrid architectures~\cite{Gouzien2021}).
+Potentially, useful tasks can be performed using a noisy intermediate-scale quantum (NISQ) processors consisting of tens to hundreds physical qubits~\cite{Preskill2018,Bharti2022}, but, even in this case, quantum error mitigation is crucial~\cite{Cao2021,Endo2021}.
 The value of a gate error rate can be estimated as the ratio of a gate duration time and a qubit coherence time, and significant efforts have been made to improve gate speeds and qubit coherence.
-Gate times on the order of 100 ns were demonstrated for various gate types~\cite{Kjaergaard2020}, while coherence times exceeding 100 $\mu$s were reported for transmon qubits~\cite{Place2021}.
+Two-qubit gate error rates on the order of $10^{-3}$ were demonstrated for transmon qubits with coherence times exceeding 100 $\mu$s~\cite{Kandala2021}.
 The possibilities of the further improvement of coherence times were demonstrated using novel qubit designs, such as a fluxonium qubit~\cite{Zhang2021universal,somoroff2021millisecond}, a 0 -- $\pi$ qubit~\cite{Gyenis2021}, and bosonic qubits~\cite{Ofek2016,Grimm2020}.
 However, independent of a particular qubit architecture, coherence times are ultimately limited by intrinsic losses in materials constituting a qubit, and reducing the number of material defects is a crucial factor for the qubit performance improvement~\cite{Oliver2013,Place2021,Leon2021}.